-Yesterdays post (Home and Family) mentioned how John was educated during his time in various clubs, with politics and technology being topics he mentions were discussed.
-It was these sorts of interactions and experiences that mainly shaped John’s education and is what we’re going to be discussing in detail today!
-However, we will also talk about John’s brief time with “Wee Willie Aitken’s School”, his childhood school in which he spent 6 weeks and why his stay was so short.
+My (Home and Family) mentioned how John was educated during his time in various clubs in his teenage years, with politics and technology being topics he mentions were discussed.
+It was these sorts of interactions and experiences that mainly shaped John’s education.
+However, we will first talk about John’s brief time with “Wee Willie Aitken’s School”, his childhood school in which he spent 6 weeks and why his stay was so short.

-As mentioned, “Wee Willie Aitken’s School” (11) was the quite peculiar name of the school John attended.
-It was located in nearby Castle Street and acts as the sort of introduction for John into the basics of education, teaching him the “three R’s” (11) which refer to reading, writing and arithmetic.
-However, it was here that John was also introduced to 3 other niche topics which would later prove valuable and a great interest to John.
-As he mentions, “a few hints regarding other subjects, such as drawing painting, and astronomy”.
-Astronomy was a speciality of teacher Aitken who John described as a very smart man and I like to think it was Aitken and his teaching that began John’s desire to become involved in this field.
-It wasn’t common for these sorts of additional topics to be taught!
-A bit of research showed how religion influenced schooling heavily during this time.
-“By May 1847 it was claimed that 513 schoolmasters were being paid direct from a central education fund and over 44,000 children being taught in Free Church Schools” (Lynch, 2011) and “putting men and women in touch with the word of God was seen by the Scottish authorities and clergy as of paramount importance” (Knox).
+“Wee Willie Aitken’s School” (11) was the quite peculiar name of the school John attended, located in nearby Castle Street.
+I his short stay he will have been introduced to the basics of education–the “three R’s” (11) or reading, writing and arithmetic.
+However, it was here that John was also introduced to 3 other niche topics which would later prove valuable and a great interest to John, including “a few hints regarding other subjects, such as drawing painting, and astronomy”.
+Astronomy was a speciality of the teacher Aitken who John described as a very smart man and I like to think it was Aitken that began John’s desire to become involved in this field.
+It wasn’t common for these sorts of additional topics to be taught: “By May 1847 it was claimed that 513 schoolmasters were being paid direct from a central education fund and over 44,000 children being taught in Free Church Schools” (Lynch, 2011).
+“Putting men and women in touch with the word of God was seen by the Scottish authorities and clergy as of paramount importance” (Knox).
 John mentions this in his memoir!
-On page 11-12 he states “so far as reading was concerned, the Bible was our only textbook”.
-Clearly religion was a part of John’s education but I don’t think it influenced him entirely.
-Obviously, he upheld some religious practices such as marriage but John rarely mentions attending events such as Church, rather he preferred to spend time with his famous friends!
-Nevertheless, it’s clear to see that John’s brief time in school was still very influential but it was clear that financial and work matters pushed John away from academic education.
+Clearly religion was a part of John’s education: “so far as reading was concerned, the Bible was our only textbook” (pp. 11-12).
+However, I don’t think it influenced him entirely for he rarely mentions attending events such as Church and seems to have he preferred to spend time with his famous friends.
+Though John’s brief time in school influenced his later life, it was work and financial matters pushed John away from his schooling.

 So, with this school retraction, John’s education now was found in other places.
 Clubs and theatre were some of John’s favourite pass times, but also proved to be an excellent place for education.
-We mentioned the “encyclopaedia club” yesterday, which introduced him to politics and technology in a very close societal setting.
+We mentioned the “encyclopaedia club” in Home and Family where John was introduced to politics and technology in a close societal setting.
 However, I also want to focus on Paisley Theatre.
 John mentions this more in his other book, “Glasgow and Paisley”, so I will be referring to that here more.
 Firstly, the various viewings of “Macbeth” and “The Squire’s Daughter” (27-28) were a great form of education into drama and higher theatre.
-He began to use very distinguished terminology, on page 27 he says “Cathcart spoke his part with all his powers — strong voice, great facial ex- pression, and vehement declamation — but hardly a ripple of applause rewarded his efforts”.
-Clearly the over exposure to theatre and plays provided him with a lot of new terminology and education and with his constant viewing of these plays meant that his education only grew further!
-Tomorrow we also mention John’s reading and fun habits which would have also proved to influenced his education, stay tuned!
+He began to use very literary terminology: “Cathcart spoke his part with all his powers — strong voice, great facial ex- pression, and vehement declamation — but hardly a ripple of applause rewarded his efforts” (27).
+Clearly the exposure to theatre and plays provided him with a new terminology and education and with his constant viewing of these plays meant that his education only grew further.
+My Reading and Writing post also mentions how his reading and leisure pursuits also kept up his life-long education.

-I would also like to give a mention to Ada Marion Jeffers (1884-1981).
+I would also like to give a mention to Ada Marion Jefferis (1884-1981).
 During our collaboration, Anais and I discovered how similar yet different our authors education seemed to be.
-The price remained similar with only a 1 pence difference!
-But what was really interesting was the aspect of gender roles, Anais mentioned how “girls were expected to be graceful, soft-spoken, and elegant” while boys “were expected to be strong, hardworking, and successful”.
-John’s inclusion into his father’s work is almost a direct correlation of this!
-How he was almost forced into this labour intense job that paid well at the time…well it paid well for his father.
-But this aspect is something that I hadn’t previously considered prior to my collaboration with Anais, I highly recommend you go read about Ada too!
+The cost of schooling remained similar later in the 19th century, with only a 1 pence difference.
+But what was really interesting was the different gender roles that schooling cultivated.
+Anais mentions how “girls were expected to be graceful, soft-spoken, and elegant” while boys “were expected to be strong, hardworking, and successful”.
+John’s inclusion into his father’s work is a good illustration of this.
+But this aspect is something that I hadn’t previously considered prior to my collaboration with Anais, so I highly recommend you go read about Ada Marion Jefferis too!

 - Knox, W. THE SCOTTISH EDUCATIONAL SYSTEM 1840 – 1940